-Citing high shot rates, Danes ends COVID-19 restriction
+Citing high shot rates, Danes end COVID-19 restriction

 “I wouldn’t say it is too early.
 We have opened the door but we have also said that we can close it if needed,” Soeren Riis Paludan, a professor of virology with the Aarhus University in Denmark’s second largest city, told The Associated Press.

 As of midnight, the Danish government no longer considers COVID-19 “a socially critical disease.”
 Health Minister Magnus Heunicke said Aug.
-27 that “the epidemic is under control” but warned: “we are not out of the epidemic” and the government will act as needed if necessary, he said.
+27 that “the epidemic is under control” but warned: “we are not out of the epidemic” and the government will act as needed if necessary.

 The tipping point in Denmark to start easing restrictions came when a majority in the age group of 50+ had the two shots, Riis Paludan said.